 The topic was, “The Traits Shared by Great Golfers and Great Investors.”

 It is remarkable how many of the traits of world-class golfers can be applied to making all of us more successful investors.
-Here are some the highlights of my talk that might help you as we move into 2021.
+On top of the golf stocks I just gave you, here are some of the highlights of my talk that might help you as golf season is in full swing all across the U.S.

 6 Tips for Being a Successful Investor and Golfer